-Further details about the benefit can be found at https://www.mygov.scot/scottish-child-payment/.
+Further details about the benefit can be found on the mygov.scot website.

 Scottish Child Payment

 Scottish Child Payment is a benefit which has been introduced to tackle child poverty in Scotland.
 It is intended to help low-income families with the costs of raising a child and is available to parents or carers with one or more children under the age of sixteen.